 The Kneeling Angels were made from 1958 to 1965, in white bisque as well as at least three different colorways.
 She is approximately 5” although Cybis in Retrospect gives the height as 5.5”.
 These were sold as a pair and appear in the very first (1964) Cybis print catalog.
 However, the photo of the blue-winged version is the only one I’ve discovered of an original pair; most seen nowadays are just a single angel.
 The 1979 Cybis catalog does use the plural (“angels”) with a production pricing of $10 for the white and $15 for the color; one must assume that means per pair.

 There followed a 15-year gap in Cybis angel introductions (one wonders why!) until Adoration appeared in 1981.
-It is now retired.
 It is 6” high and was made in white bisque for $325 and color for $375; by now all the color pieces had long since switched to the bisque (matte) finish rather than the high fired glaze.
-The baby is a separate mold which was also used for a separate Baby in Cradle giftware piece that is still an open edition.
+The baby is a separate mold which was also used for a separate Baby in Cradle giftware piece.

 In the mid to late 1980s Cybis also released Angel Annunciation.
-She is 9.5” high and is now retired.
+She is 9.5” high.
 Supposedly she was introduced in 1986, but oddly an early 1988 Cybis price list does not include her at all, so perhaps she was made for only a single year?

-The Nativity Angel II (standing) was added to the Nativity series in 1988 for $525 and appears on the existing Cybis site for $895.
+The Nativity Angel II (standing) was added to the Nativity series in 1988 for $525.
 She is 9.75” high and is cast from the same body mold as the Angel Annunciation shown above.
 The wings are not identical but almost everything else (with very minor tweaks) is.
 The right arm of this angel is quite awkwardly placed due to the repositioning from the previous design as well.
 I believe it’s very possible that “Annunciation” was retired after only one year (1986-1987) and replaced by this reworked/renamed angel for the Nativity set.

 The only image I currently have of the Nativity Angel III (standing) is this greatly enlarged portion of a partial-set photo of the white-and-gold second Nativity set.
 By all appearances this is the upper half of the Nativity Angel (kneeling) but as a standing figure instead.
-She has been retired – or at least no longer appears on the current Cybis site – but was certainly introduced sometime in the 1990s.
+Issue year and price history are not known.

 Cybis also issued a number of angel holiday ornaments during the 1980s and 1990s.
 The first was an annual series of four, starting in 1985; all were designed by Lynn Klockner Brown.
 Unlike other Cybis items, these were sold in a specially designed satin-lined gift box and were only available during their individual issue year.